anushabc/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

 ```
 Note :
-Please note that odl_userXXXXX@<YourTenant>.onmicrosoft.com is you administrator user and you should use odl_userXXXXX@<YourTenant>.onmicrosoft.com in place of MOD Administrator (admin@<YourTenant>.onmicrosoft.com) throughout this lab
+Please note that odl_userXXXXX@<YourTenant>.onmicrosoft.com is your administrator user and you should use odl_userXXXXX@<YourTenant>.onmicrosoft.com in place of MOD Administrator (admin@<YourTenant>.onmicrosoft.com) throughout this lab
 ```

 #### **1. Sign in to the lab virtual machines**